facebook/react-native-website/website/blog/2019-11-18-react-native-doctor.md

 category: announcements
 ---

-After 160+ commits from 6 contributors, the React Native Community is excited to launch `doctor`.
+After a lot of collaborative effort from 6 contributors from the React Native Community, we're excited to launch `doctor`.
 It's a brand-new React Native CLI command to help you out with getting started, troubleshooting and automatically fixing errors with your development environment. `doctor` is heavily inspired by [Expo](https://expo.io/) and [Homebrew](https://brew.sh/)'s own doctor command with a pinch of UI inspired by [Jest](https://jestjs.io/).

 Here it is in action: